Phoenix Wright: Ace Attorney – Justice for All: Plot

-Dr. Turner Grey, a private surgeon who lost his reputation due to malpractice that resulted in the death of several patients, requests Phoenix Wright's help in contacting Maya Fey, Phoenix's former assistant who had gone home to Kurain Village to finish her spirit medium training.
+A year after the events of the previous game, Dr. Turner Grey, a private surgeon who lost his reputation due to malpractice that resulted in the death of several patients, requests Phoenix Wright's help in contacting Maya Fey, Phoenix's former assistant who had gone home to Kurain Village to finish her spirit medium training.
 While performing a spirit channeling on Grey's behalf, Maya apparently kills him under the influence of the channeled spirit.
 While defending her in court, Phoenix faces prosecutor Franziska von Karma, the daughter of his old enemy Manfred von Karma and the foster sister of his old friend Miles Edgeworth, who is presumed to have committed suicide.
 Teaming up with Maya and her young cousin Pearl, Phoenix uncovers a conspiracy between Mimi Miney, a disgruntled nurse who was the true culprit of the malpractice incident and had been posing as her deceased sister Ini, and Pearl's mother Morgan Fey, who holds a deep hatred of Maya's mother Misty Fey.
 The two plotted to kill Grey and frame Maya, ruining her chances of succeeding her mother as the leader of Kurain Village, and replace her with Pearl.
 Miney confesses to both her real identity and the murder, Morgan is sentenced to solitary confinement for her crimes, and Phoenix decides to take Pearl in as one of his assistants.

 After Maya's trial, Phoenix is hired by policewoman Maggey Byrde, who is accused of murdering her boyfriend, policeman Dustin Prince.
 However, he is attacked with a fire extinguisher before the trial and suffers amnesia as a result.
 Gradually regaining his memory during the trial, Phoenix exposes Richard Wellington, a con artist testifying for the prosecution, as both the murderer and Phoenix's attacker.
 Later, circus magician Maximillion Galactica is accused of murdering his employer Russell Berry following a salary dispute.
 Despite Franziska's interference, Phoenix proves that Acro, one of Max's fellow performers, framed him after mistakenly killing Berry, having intended to kill Berry's daughter in revenge for an incident that left his brother comatose.